Allow related issues to be started/due on the same date.

 It seems logical to include the precedes and follows in the sorting criteria for a gantt chart by default.

-#5 Updated by Siebe Joris Jochems over 5 years ago
+#5 Updated by Siebe Joris Jochems almost 6 years ago

 I have the same problem.
 I use the gantt chart a lot and I love the arrows between issues.
 When working with small issues (2 hours) a lot of those will start/end on the same day.